riyhs/ShareKuy/README.md

 # ShareKuy
 ShareKuy is a platform for sharing informations about Education, We are focussing to sharing about Free Online Course.
 ShareKuy is undergoing development, any advices is very helpful.
-[Download .apk in Here](https://github.com/riyhs/ShareKuy/raw/master/app/build/outputs/apk/debug/shareKuy.apk).
+[Download Here](https://github.com/riyhs/ShareKuy/raw/master/app/build/outputs/apk/debug/app-debug.apk).

 ## How To Use
 - First, open menu in the top-right, tap "Tambahkan" menu, and fill the data.